DSEN and Inclusion

-Mrs Taylor, our Foundation Stage teacher, is a very experienced Early Years practitioner.
-Her experience and high skill level enable her to identify learning needs early.
+Mrs Mead and Mrs Hobley, our Foundation Stage teachers, are very experienced Early Years practitioners.
+Their experience and high skill level enable them to identify learning needs early.

-The head teacher will ensure that the Governing body is kept up to date about issues relating to SEND.
+The head teacher ensures that the Governing body is kept up to date about issues relating to SEND.

-The SEND Link Governor is Mrs Amanda Read, who will make sure that the necessary support is given for any child who attends this school, who has SEND.
+The SEND Link Governors is Mrs Angela Passant, who will make sure that the necessary support is given for any child who attends this school, who has SEND.

-Please ring to make an appointment with your child's Class Teacher or the school SENDco Alison Harrison.
+Please ring to make an appointment with your child's Class Teacher or the school SENDco Laura Thatcher.
 School Telephone Number 01480 463398

 2. What are the different types of support available for children with SEND in our school?